NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/shutdown/shutdown.md

 > [!NOTE]
 > If the application remains idle for an extended period, the server will disconnect automatically.
+>
+## Unintended shutdown

+The application may shutdown and need to be restarted when the device goes into hibernation mode or if the user closes the laptop.
+To prevent this from happening frequently, please change the hibernation setting of your device.
+Alternatively, user can select Model HQ to automatically restart after a shutdown by selecting **config button** (upper right hand side) to access Model HQ Configuration Center, then **App** then make the "ON" selection for "Auto-Restart UI".
+This will automatically restart Model HQ in a new browser tab.

+[insert screenshot]

 ## Conclusion
 After each use, the application should be shut down by clicking the power button (`⏻`) in the top-right corner.
 If the application is not closed properly, it may continue running in the background and could replicate itself while the device is in hibernation.